-Our named executive officers for the fiscal year ended December 31, 2019, which consist of our principal executive officer, our principal financial officer and our two other executive officers who were serving as executive officers as of December 31, 2019 are:
+Our named executive officers for the fiscal year ended December 31, 2020, which consist of our principal executive officer, our principal financial officer and our two other executive officers who were serving as executive officers as of December 31, 2020 are:

-5 Scott Tarriff, our Chief Executive Officer; I Pete A. Meyers, our Chief Financial Officer; I David Pernock, our President and Chief Operating Officer; and 1 Adrian J. Hepner, M.D., Ph.D, our Executive Vice President and Chief Medical Officer 1 Adrian J. Hepner, M.D., Ph.D, our Executive Vice President and Chief Medical
+- Scott Tarriff, our Chief Executive Officer; - · Brian Cahill, our Chief Financial Officer; - Pete A. Meyers, our former Chief Financial Officer; - David Pernock, our President and Chief Operating Officer; - · Judith Ng-Cashin, M.D., our Executive Vice President and Chief Medical Officer; and - · Adrian J. Hepner, M.D., Ph.D, our former Executive Vice President and Chief Medical Officer.